david-ma/thirst-quencher/readme.md

 # Thirst Quencher
-#### A Simple, Satisfying Node/Gulp/Bower Boilerplate That Is Pretty Handy
+#### A Simple, Satisfying Node/Gulp/Bower/SASS Boilerplate That Is Pretty Handy

 ## Features
 * Compiles HTML partials
 * Compiles and autoprefixes SASS, and will include any `bower_components` CSS/SASS
 * Concatenates JS files and any `bower_components` JS, and runs JSHint
 * Live reload with `watch` task
+* Start your own local server for previewing as you build with `serve`
 * Deploys to S3 bucket with `deploy` task, and will maintain a cache to speed up subsequent deployments
-* Sets production environment on `build` or `deploy` and will minify HTML/CSS and uglify CSS
+* Sets production environment on `build` or `deploy` and will minify HTML/CSS and uglify JS

 ## Customisation